“A beautifully written glimpse into the real lives of an American power couple and the incredible contributions one woman made to society.”

 Ray Kroc was peddling franchises around the country for a fledgling hamburger stand in the 1950s—McDonald’s, it was called— when he entered a St. Paul supper club and encountered a beautiful young piano player who would change his life forever.
 The attraction between Ray and Joan was instantaneous, and instantly problematic.
 Yet even the fact that both were married to other people couldn’t derail their roller-coaster of a romance.

 To the outside world, Ray and Joan were happy, enormously rich, and giving.
 But privately, Joan was growing troubled over Ray’s temper and dark secret, something she was reluctant to publicly reveal.
 Those close to them compared their relationship to that of Elizabeth Taylor and Richard Burton.
 And yet, this volatility paved the way for Joan’s transformation into one of the greatest philanthropists of our time.
-A force in the peace movement, she produced activist films, books, and music, and ultimately gave away billions of dollars, including landmark gifts to the Salvation Army and NPR.
+A force in the addiction and peace movements, she produced activist films, books, and music, and ultimately gave away billions of dollars, including landmark gifts to the Salvation Army and NPR.

 Together, the two stories form a compelling portrait of the twentieth century: a story of big business, big love, and big giving.